Actions that are conventionally MOFU:

 - Real-world freebies

 Projects may also affect multiple parts of the funnel at once.
-Opt-in marketing for instance, can also be considered TOFU.
+Opt-in marketing, for instance, can also be considered TOFU.
 Assessments and consultations can be anywhere in the funnel.
-So long as you understand what the purpose of a funnel is, the stage where you put a particular marketing action doesn’t matter that much.
+So long as you understand the purpose of a funnel, the stage where you put a particular marketing action doesn’t matter that much.

 Drawbacks of Marketing Funnels

-- Older models may not accurately reflect current understanding of repeat business.
+- Older models may not accurately reflect the current understanding of repeat business.

 - Not all models show customers going back and forth at each stage.

-- Marketing efforts often affect most or all parts of the funnel at the same time.
+- Marketing efforts often affect most or all parts of the funnel simultaneously.

 Which print materials work best at each stage of the marketing funnel?

-It’s hard to generalize about which print products work at each general area of the marketing funnel without knowing the content and distribution methods used.
+It’s hard to generalize which print products work in each general area of the marketing funnel without knowing the content and distribution methods used.
 That said, our customers tend to use our products as listed below.

 Top of the funnel

-Typically you want print materials that have a relative low cost per prospect reached.
-At this stage, not all of the prospects you reach will be interested in your offer.
+Typically you want print materials with a relatively low cost per prospect reached.
+At this stage, not all prospects you reach will be interested in your offer.
 To reduce costs, it’s best to concentrate on materials that generate that interest instead.